Demian Voorhagen: Strategic Entrepreneurial Growth

 51:01.28 – Demian Voorhagen

-Yeah, and a lot of people tend to forget that they’re thinking like okay Wow I have this really unique thing I found this person so they must be willing to invest.
-But yeah, the easier you find a person the more approachable they are so by definition the more approach they are because there’s a lot of people looking for funding.
+Yeah, and a lot of people tend to forget that they’re thinking like okay, Wow I have this really unique thing I found this person so they must be willing to invest.
+But yeah, the easier you find a person, the more approachable they are.
+So by definition the more approachable they are because there’s a lot of people looking for funding.
 Always.

 Are.